spryker/spryker-docs/docs/scos/dev/data-import/202204.0/creating-a-data-importer.md

 ## Finalize the data importer

 We have made sure that the data importer can be executed, but we only print a debug message right now.
 We need to do some additional things to really save some data.
-Follow the steps below to finalize your data importer.
+To finalize your data importer, follow these steps.

 ### 1. Convert logical identifier to foreign keys

-As mentioned in the [Prerequisites](#prerequisites), we can not use foreign keys in our import file - we need a logical identifier that can now be used to get the foreign key of a related entity.
+As mentioned in the [Prerequisites](#prerequisites), we can not use foreign keys in our import file—we need a logical identifier that can now be used to get the foreign key of a related entity.

 There are several ways of how we can get the logical identifier.
 For example, we could add a new Step e.g. `LocaleNameToIdLocaleStep`.
 However, in our case, it’s better to use a Repository, which provides us with a getter to retrieve the `id_locale` by its name.
 We will take this approach and do the following: